MoonMoon1919/go-api-reference/README.md

 ### Unit

-Use the following commands to run the unit tests:
+Use the following command to run unit tests:
 ```bash
 make test/unit
 ```

 ### Integration

-Use the following commands to run the integration tests:
+Use the following command to run integration tests (requires postgres & valkey):
 ```bash
 make test/integration
 ```